lukalelovic/MBAL/README.md

-# Microservice Architectural Language for the Service View perspective (MALSEV)
+# Microservice Intermediate Representation Language (MIRL)

-YAML-based description language for describing MSA-based systems
+YAML-based description language for describing MSA-based systems in the Service View perspective

 Currently coupled with the diagrams Python library for generating a graphical model from the language